LoSgu8/SPTF-Scheduling/README.md

 Statistics .csv file can be found on results/ folder.

-The results can be found in 'SPTF Scheduling Comparison.pdf' file.
+The final results can be found in "SPTF Scheduling Comparison.pdf" file obtained by analyzing .csv files with a Python Notebook (SPTF Scheduling Comparison.ipynb).